 My favorite quote is by Maya Angelou.
 It reads, “Success is liking yourself, liking what you do, and liking how you do it.”

 I believe her, because she was brilliant and knew everything.
 It is my benchmark.
+The day a ball of joy stops hitting me in the gut every time I shoot a wedding is the day I hang up my camera.

 This is what I look like when I’ve showered.